system-transparency/stmgr/docs/manual.md

 The `-rootKey` option specifies a signing key to use, possibly with access via ssh-agent, as described above.
-If not specified, a new keypair is generated, and the private key is written to the file specified with `-keyOut`.
+If not specified, a new key-pair is generated, and the private key is written to the file specified with `-keyOut`.

 To create a leaf signing certificate: